 Bosnia and Herzegovina

-You must invest a significant amount of capital in a bona fide enterprise in the US.
+Visa applicants must invest a significant amount of capital in a bona fide enterprise in the US.
 There’s no specific investment threshold, but your investment amount must be sufficient to ensure successful operation.

 On average, treaty traders invest at least $100,000 in a foreign business.
-However, this isn’t an official guideline, and some treaty investors may invest $50,000 or less in a foreign business and still obtain the E2 visa.
+However, this isn’t an official guideline, and some treaty investors may invest $50,000 or less in a foreign business and still obtain the E-2 Visa.

-The investment must meet the following criteria:
+The qualifying investment must meet the following criteria for a visa application:

 • Classify as a real operating commercial enterprise.
 Investments that don’t qualify are passive investments.
 This includes investments in a “paper organization,” which is a company that exists only on paper and without actual business activities.
 It also includes investments in the stock market or private real estate.